josenarvaezp/ribble/design/SERVERLESSDATAPROCESSING.md

 - Failures are not handled gracefully.
 In hadoop, failures are re-executed however, if the mappers or reducers fail the frameworks finishes with incorrect data.
 There is no automatic re-execution strategy.
 - Data in each mapper needs to fit into memory as the results of the mapper is sorted before sending to the reducers

+## Lambada

+Lambada uses S3 for large data, dynamo DB for small data in the shape of key-value pairs and SQS is used for short messages.
+- All communication is done by external storage.
+Architecture:
+- The driver runs in the local machine of the developer/analyst
+- It then invokes a fleet of workers running on AWS lambda.
+These workers are responsible of executing the query in parallel.
+- Similar to MARLA, lambada invokes lambda workers in a recursive way in order to efficiently invoke all the desired workers.
+Given that the lambdas can take up to 0.5 seconds to initialize, starting 1000 lambdas could take up to 500 seconds if executed sequentially.
+Clearly multi-threading the requests can reduce this number significantly but there is still an overhead when invoking the workers.
+To solve this, Lambada offloads this to the first workers by passing a list of ids and input data.
+Once the workers recieve this data, they start they invoke workers for each item in the list before executing their processing function.
+According to Lambada this mechanism enabled the framework to invoke 4096 workers in 2.5 seconds from the initial 13 to 18 seconds.
+(As a note for me, the driver and the first-level workers execute the same amount of workers)

+## PyWren

+PyWren is an Python API that allows programmers to parallelize embrassingly parallelizable jobs.

+- For the lamdas functions, there is a common function that then pulls the code needed to run from S3 using cloudpickle.

+- PyWren integrates with existing libraries for data processing and visualization
+Modes:
+- Map+monolitic reduce (the aggregated values are stored in a single reducer) This is useful whith compute intensive application that do not generate many features.
+- MapReduce: shuffle is an important design consiferation to achieve fast mapreduce frameworks.
+PyWren uses S3 as its mechanism to implement shuffles.
+The shuffle is achieved in two steps: A partition stage that partitions input data into n partitions and a merge stage that for each partition merges the data and sorts it.
+Given the limitations of lambda, PyWren needs many workers to achieve the shuffle.
+For 1 TB of data it requires to shuffle around 6 million files and while S3 has a high I/O throughput, it falls short.
+As a solution, PyWren uses a Redis cluster for the intermediate storage and keeps S3 for the input and output.
+However, this Redis cluster becomes a bottleneck if not configured correctly.
+Another limitation of this is the fact that a Redis cluster is charged per hour, which in a way makes PyWren to be similar to a managed cluster service where you pay by the hour rather than exlusivly for what you use.

 3. Cloud map reduce: A MapReduce Implementation on top of a Cloud Operating System

 4. Evaluating serverless data processing frameworks